rosmiajose/suncubes-coord-transform/README.md

 An automated SITL flight validation pipeline that executes a complete flight mission and validates the vehicle's control stability during a simulated "laser charging" hover phase.

+**Note:** Task 2 is fully independent of Task 1 — the flight validation pipeline does not use the gravity_transform module.

-### Why RMSE Matters for Laser Power Transfer
+### Why RMSE (Root Mean Square Error) Matters for Laser Power Transfer

 In SunCubes LUCY, a high-power laser beam must remain aligned with an onboard receiver on the UAV.
 Position drift during hover directly impacts power transfer:

-- Beam divergence means power density drops with distance from beam center
+- Beam divergence means power density drops with distance from the beam centre, missing the drone's receiver.
-- A 0.5m position error at typical operating distances can reduce received power significantly
+- A 0.5m (physical tolerance threshold set to 0.5m) position error at typical operating distances can reduce received power significantly.
-- Excessive oscillation risks the beam missing the receiver entirely, causing safety hazards
+- Excessive oscillation risks the beam missing the receiver entirely, causing safety hazards.
-- RMSE captures both systematic offset and random oscillation in a single metric
+- RMSE captures both systematic offset (consistent drift from the target) and random oscillation (wobbling around the target) in a single metric.
+A higher RMSE indicates the drone is not holding its position precisely enough for safe laser power transfer.

 The 0.5m threshold represents the maximum acceptable position error for maintaining safe and efficient power transfer during the charging window.

+**RMSE Calculation:**

+`RMSE = √(1/N × Σ(pi - pref)²)`

+Where `pi` is the drone's actual position at sample `i`, `pref` is the target hover position, and `N` is the total number of samples collected during the 30-second charging phase.
+The script records position at ~10 Hz, giving approximately 300 samples.

+The 0.5m threshold represents the maximum acceptable position error for maintaining safe and efficient power transfer during the charging window.
+The tested result of **RMSE = 0.0298m** (approximately 3 centimetres) demonstrates excellent hover stability, well within the required tolerance.

 ### Flight Mission Script (mission.py)

-The script uses **Python MAVSDK** to interface with a PX4 SITL instance and performs:
+The script uses **Python MAVSDK** to interface with a PX4 SITL instance.
+MAVSDK was chosen for its reliable async API that handles heartbeat management, mode switching, and health checks automatically, which are essential for robust CI/CD automation where manual intervention is not possible.

-1. Connects to PX4 SITL and waits for global position estimate
+1. Connects to PX4 SITL and waits for the global position estimate (system ready)
 2. Sets OFFBOARD mode with position setpoints
 3. Arms the vehicle
 4. Takes off to 10m altitude
-5. **Charging Phase:** Hovers at target coordinate `(0, 0, -10)` NED for 30 seconds, recording position at ~10 Hz
+5. **Charging Phase:** Hovers at target coordinate `(0, 0, -10)` NED for 30 seconds, recording both position and attitude at ~10 Hz
 6. Lands and waits for disarm
 7. Computes RMSE of recorded positions vs target setpoint
+8. Checks for crashes (sudden altitude drops during hover)
+9. Reports attitude statistics (average and maximum roll/pitch)
-8. Exits with code 0 (PASS) if RMSE < 0.5m, or code 1 (FAIL) otherwise
+10. Exits with code 0 (PASS) if RMSE < 0.5m and no crash, or code 1 (FAIL) otherwise

 **Tested locally: RMSE = 0.0298m — PASS**